tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 ### Access a container in your blob storage by name

-* It's okay if the string parameter of the GetContainersReference method is not the name of a container in your Azure storage account yet.
+* The string parameter of the GetContainersReference method is the name of a container in your Azure storage account, which either already exists, or the next step will create.

 ```C#
 // Access a container in your blob storage by name